 How long do the treatment results last for?
 And are there any follow up treatments required?

 The length of time between maintenance treatments depends on the degree of vaginal laxity and prolapse and the age of the patient.
 The greater the degree of laxity of the vaginal wall, and the greater the age and the looser the collagen structural support, the more frequent the maintenance treatments are required.
-They are usually necessary once, twice or three times a year.
+They may be recommended one to four times a year, depending on the nature of your condition.
 The maintenance treatments are a quick, simple treatments without complications.

 I have a mild vaginal and cervical prolapse, which is adding to my stress incontinence.
 Does this treatment help this condition also?

 Yes it can.
 Depending on the severity of symptoms, the degree of prolapse may be reduced and the pressure on the bladder also reduced, providing another benefit of the vaginal tightening and strengthening procedures.